infrawatch/documentation/doc-Service-Telemetry-Framework/modules/api-stats-updates.md

 Container health assesses the status of each of the {OpenStack} service containers by periodically running a health check script using the docker standard.
-Most OpenStack services implement a healthcheck that logs issues and returns a binary status (healthy or unhealthy).
+Most {OpenStack} services implement a healthcheck that logs issues and returns a binary status (healthy or unhealthy).
 For the OpenStack APIs, the healthchecks query the root endpoint and determine the health based on the response time.